dbones-labs/laters/documentation/processing/custom-actions.md

 outline: deep
 ---

-# Custom Actions
+# Custom Actions.

-When you need to apply custom cross cutting code on processing jobs (i.e. `validation`, `caching` etc)
+When you need to apply custom cross-cutting code on processing jobs (i.e. `validation`, `caching` etc)

-## Implementing
+## Implementing.

-each action has a few things you need to todo in order to apply logic while processing jobs.
+each action has a few things you need to consider to apply logic while processing jobs.

 - 1️⃣ - implement the `IProcessAction<T>` interface, use the `<T>` to apply the action against any class.
 - 2️⃣ - dependency injection
-- 3️⃣ - implement `Execute`, which takes in 2 objects
+- 3️⃣ - implement `Execute`, which takes 2 objects
-  - `context` - this is the job that is being processed any any addition context.
+  - `context` - this is the job that is being processed and any additional context.
   - `next` - is the delegate to invoke the next Action in the pipeline.

 ```csharp